DevExpress-Examples/blazor-server-dxgrid-export/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# DataGrid for Blazor - How to use DevExpress Reporting tools to implement export in a server application
+# Grid for Blazor - How to use DevExpress Reporting tools to implement export in a server application

-The Data Grid was moved to maintenance support mode.
-No new features/capabilities will be added to this component.
-We recommend that you [migrate](https://docs.devexpress.com/Blazor/403162/grid/migrate-from-data-grid-to-grid) to the [Grid](https://docs.devexpress.com/Blazor/403143/grid) component.

-This example illustrates how to use DevExpress Reporting tools to export Data Grid's content to different file formats (*.pdf*/*.xlsx*/*.docx*) in a Blazor Server application.
+The [Grid](https://docs.devexpress.com/Blazor/403143/grid) component allows you to [export data](https://demos.devexpress.com/blazor/Grid/Export/DataAwareExport) to XLS, XLSX, and CSV file formats.
+You can also use DevExpress Reporting tools to implement export to different formats (PDF, XLSX, and DOCX).
+This example illustrates how to do this in a Blazor Server application.

 ![Export a Table from Data Grid to PDF](images/exported-pdf.png)